Alma Mahler: Nazi-looted art

-In 1999, the granddaughter of Mahler-Werfel requested that five artworks seized under the Nazis be restituted to the family.
+In 1999, Mahler-Werfel's granddaughter requested that five artworks seized under the Nazis be restored to the family.
 The paintings were “A summer's night on the beach” (1902) by Edvard Munch and three landscapes by her great-grandfather Emil Jakob Schindler.
 Alma Werfel had loaned the paintings to the Oesterreichische Galerie before fleeing the Nazis; Carl Moll, a militant Nazi, gained control of them, selling the Munch to the Oesterreichische Galerie in 1940 and keeping the others until, fearing retribution from the Red Army, he committed suicide.
-Mahler-Werfel filed claims after the war but was able to recover only the Kokoschka portrait.
-When Austria modified its extremely restrictive restitution laws, the granddaughter revived the claims.
+Mahler-Werfel filed claims after the war but was only able to recover the Kokoschka portrait.
+When Austria modified its restrictive restitution laws, the granddaughter revived the claims.
 Austria initially rejected the claim.
 After a restitution battle that lasted six decades, Austria finally agreed to restitute the stolen Munch in 2006.

 The Alma Problem

 Mahler-Werfel's two books on Gustav Mahler influenced studies of the latter.
 As an articulate, well-connected, and influential woman who outlived her first husband by more than 50 years, Mahler-Werfel was for decades treated as the main authority on the mature Gustav Mahler's values, character, and day-to-day behavior, and her various publications quickly became the central source material for Mahler scholars and music-lovers alike.
 As scholars investigated her depiction of Mahler and her relationship with him, her accounts have increasingly been revealed as unreliable, false, and misleading.
 Nevertheless, the deliberate distortions have had a significant influence on several generations of scholars, interpreters, and music-lovers.

-Citing the serious contradictions between Alma's accounts and other evidence, including her own diaries, several historians and biographers have begun to speak of the Alma Problem.
+Citing the serious contradictions between Alma's accounts and other evidence, including her own diaries, several historians and biographers began to speak of the Alma Problem.
 According to Hugh Wood: "Often she is the only witness, and the biographer has to depend on her while doubting with every sentence her capacity for telling the truth.
 Everything that passed through her hands must be regarded as tainted".
+Countering this stance is that of musicologist Nancy Newman, whose study provides a "theoretical foundation" that "grounds extensive critique of both the conventions of fin-de-siècle Vienna and the chauvinism of late twentieth-century scholars."